GatienFrenchDev/Ryzen3-3200G-BigSur-OpenCore/README.md

 # Ryzen 3 3200G | OpenCore | BigSur (11)
-This repo contains the EFI folder to install macOS on a build with a Ryzen 3 3200G and a NVIDIA GT630
+This repo contains the EFI folder to install macOS on a build with a Ryzen 3 3200G and a NVIDIA GT630.
+The configuration folder was created on March 11, 2023 with the Release version 0.9 of OpenCore.
+I had a mic issue with Discord which I was able to fix by following the directions in the following repo: t: https://github.com/Pavo-IM/amd_hackintosh_discord_fix)

 ![image](https://user-images.githubusercontent.com/80203026/224507385-c41a9581-08a5-4b4f-918e-f6798053a913.png)